qbicsoftware/research-data-management/docs/measurement/measurement_registration.md

 # Measurement Registration

 To register measurements, start by [navigating](measurement_introduction.md#measurement-navigation) into the measurement summary view.
 ![measurement_summary](images/measurement_summary_no_measurements.png)
 Once within the measurement summary view, measurements can be registered via the following steps:

-1. [Download](#download-domain-specific-template) the domain specific metadata template spreadsheet
+1. [Download](#download-template) the domain specific metadata template spreadsheet
-2. [Prepare](#prepare-domain-specific-metadata) the downloaded metadata sheet with the domain specific mandatory information
+2. [Prepare](#prepare-metadata) the downloaded metadata sheet with the domain specific mandatory information
 3. [Upload](#measurement-upload) the filled in measurement metadata sheet

+!!! info "Project role"
+    Should you not see the registration and download buttons, please make sure that you have been granted the "write" or "admin" role to it by the project owner/admin!

-## Download Domain Specific Template
+## Download Template

 ### Proteomics